Comic

 No hay anuncios

-With the collaboration of the technicians and managers of these two centers, the collaboration of the Museums Service of the Department of Culture, which coordinates acquisitions, and the global support of the Generalitat de Catalunya, we have been able to digitize expressly for this special ARA some of its collections and show the richness of a heritage that includes historical drawings by Picarol, Apa (Feliu Elias), Junceda or, more recently, Miguel Gallardo, Alfons López or Pilarín Bayés, including Perich, Romeu or Coll.
+With the collaboration of the technicians and managers of these two centers, the collaboration of the Museums Service of the Department of Culture, which coordinates acquisitions, and the global support of the Generalitat de Catalunya, we have been able to expressly digitize for this special ARA some of its collections and show the richness of a heritage that includes historical drawings by Picarol, Apa (Feliu Elias), Junceda or, more recently, Miguel Gallardo, Alfons López or Pilarín Bayés, as well as Perich, Romeu or Coll.
 An authentic feast of high-quality comics that shows the potential of a collection that grows day by day.